 Pre-application meetings for new businesses or for 1 or 2 dwellings are free.

 If you have a proposal for 3 or more dwellings, there will be a fee for your meeting.
-When you pay the fee you get access to 2 follow-up meetings, as well as written advice and recommendations.
+You can find out the details of this pre-application fee on our Planning fees page.
+When you pay this fee you get access to 2 follow-up meetings, as well as written advice and recommendations.

 Any advice provided at the pre-application meeting is preliminary advice only.
 This advice may change based on any changes to the design or plans, referral advice, site inspection, public notice and other related matters at our discretion.